maltez/JavaScriptCourse/homeworks/home-tasks.md

 - Create object tank(fuel, ammo, position-x,y, moveright()each move on one point lost 1 item of fuel, moveleft, movetop, move bottom )
 - Battle field - height, width(in cells), Array of tanks, Array Obstacles(x,y)
 - Create on html batelfield view with takks on it

+# Homework 8
+- Create fake api(function) based on setTimeout or setInterval.
+It obtains data and after random time send promise response.
+If obtained string contains world error promise rejected.
+- Create 7 requests in parallel.
+Then aggregate them results and push them to another request.
+- After last request obtain results and push them to 3 different request and get the fastest response.